15-Year-Old Marine Youngest American Killed in Vietnam War

 In a New York Times story, Bullock’s father had said his son had hopes to become a pilot or a firefighter.
 While he insisted his son get an education, Bullock stated that signing up was the quickest way to get an education.

 Bullock is buried in his hometown of Goldsboro, North Carolina.
 In 2003, a portion of Lee Avenue in Brooklyn was renamed for him.
 A highway historical marker commemorating his service and sacrifice was unveiled in Goldsboro in 2017.

 Dan is one of the more than 58,000 service members whose names are inscribed on the Vietnam Veterans Memorial in Washington, D.C.
 His name is remembered on Panel 23W, Row 96.

-Today, his memory is forever engraved on The Wall.
-His name is spoken from the mouths of volunteers, teachers, and veterans.
+While his life was cut short, his memory will never be forgotten.
 His sacrifice teaches a nation why we should never forget.
 Visitors touch his name and feel the power of an unyielding legacy.

 A grateful nation thanks him.*Correction: A previous version mentioned that Dan Bullock died from resupplying ammunition, which was later changed to small arms fire.